Posted and up-to-date 8/2022

 What happens during the mediation?

-- Once the mediator is ready, he or she will let you into the “main room” individually.
+- Once the mediator is ready, they will let you into the “main room” individually.

 - After a brief introduction, the mediator will send you to a “breakout room.”